 We live in a hierarchical society that has been flattened.
-Equality is a beautiful idea except that it isn’t; when it comes to educating children about our society and the world of their future.
-Some of my students think they are equal to the adults in their lives, they are demanding all of the rights of being an adult; but have none of the responsibilities.
+Equality is a beautiful idea except that it isn’t—when it comes to educating children about our society and the world of their future.
+Some of my students think they are equal to the adults in their lives; they demand all of the rights of being an adult, but have none of the responsibilities.
 That creates a disconnect between their existence and the reality that adults live in.
 The greater the disconnect, the more difficult the child’s transition will be to adulthood.

-We have all seen children who barge into a store ahead of a senior citizen, don’t think twice about interrupting an adult conversation or leave the dinner table without so much as a, “May I, please?” or a thank you.
-It has become so commonplace that it is challenging to provide corrective instructions to our children and expect them to heed our discipline.
-“Spare the rod, spoil the child,” was an early century mantra for parenting.
-While it has been rejected as old fashioned and out of touch, recent articles identify lifelong benefits for children that are raised to be well-mannered and respectful children.
-We see the results of respectful behavior in the classroom; children who treat adults and children with respect excel in their academic studies, as well as in social interactions and in their peer relationships.
+We have all seen children who barge into a store ahead of a senior citizen, don’t think twice about interrupting adult conversations or leave the dinner table without so much as a, “may I please” or a “thank you.”
+It has become so commonplace that it is challenging to provide corrective instruction to our children and expect them to heed our discipline.
+“Spare the rod, spoil the child” was an early century mantra for parenting.
+While it has been rejected as old fashioned and out of touch, recent articles identify lifelong benefits for children who are raised to be well mannered and respectful children.
+We see the results of respectful behavior in the classroom; children who treat adults and children with respect excel in their academic studies as well as in social interactions and in their peer relationships.

 Creating and setting expectations about what is considered polite and proper behavior is the first step.
 Require children to knock on the door before entering the room.
 Ask permission before they leave the dinner table.
-Do not let a child interrupt an adult conversation or phone-call—children keep interrupting because it works for them—they get the answers and don’t have to wait.
+Do not let a child interrupt an adult conversation or phone call—children keep interrupting because it works for them—they get the answers and don’t have to wait.
 Children benefit from having established boundaries, but so do parents!
-Patience, patience and patience is required in equal measure.
-Children and teenagers alike will need to be given a few weeks, before they will “master” and remember what is expected.
+Patience, patience, patience is required in equal measure.
+Children and teenagers alike will need to be given a few weeks before they will master and remember what is expected.